pthakkar9/CarND-Traffic-Sign-Classifier-Project/README.md

 * The shape of a traffic sign image is 32*32*3
 * The number of unique classes/labels in the data set is 43

-####2.
-Include an exploratory visualization of the dataset.
+#### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+The training set, validation set and the test set has 43 different classes representing the german traffic signs.
+Here are the 10 random images from the data set.

-![alt text][image1]
+![alt text][readme1]

 ###Design and Test a Model Architecture